 Making Tippecanoe County a safer and healthier place to live, learn, and work.

-September Meeting minutes are now available on our website.
+December Meeting Minutes are now available.
 Please review them prior to attending the meeting, as paper copies are no longer available.

 Gateway to Hope, Tippecanoe County’s syringe exchange program, has been extended for another two years.
 Commissioners at the health department voted to continue the program, which provides clean needles and kits to injection drug users to help prevent the spread of hepatitis C, HIV, and other communicable diseases and helping individuals move toward substance use recovery.
 Commissioner David Byers stated that Gateway to Hope fits in the program goals and is preparing to renovate community corrections facilities to incorporate more treatment options and job skill opportunities.